inkognitro/react-redux-saga-boilerplate/docs/architecture.md

 - A `module` always is the leaf of a subdirectory structure and must not contain other modules (partially ensured by eslint rules).
 - A module can have dependencies to other modules.

-With this feature based structure, modules can easily can be moved in the codebase.
+With this feature based structure, modules easily can be moved in the codebase.

 ## Appendix
 Following information is not necessary to know but may be interesting for you.